AhmedAOsman/AMP/README.md

 # AMP

-1. First follow use this quick install patch by chrisl8 to install ROS and Arlobot files on the robot computer
+1. Use this quick install patch by chrisl8 to install ROS and Arlobot files on the robot computer
 ```
 bash <(wget -qO- --no-cache https://raw.githubusercontent.com/chrisl8/ArloBot/kinetic/setup-kinetic.sh)
 ```